wonsunahn/CS1632_CoffeeMaker/README.md

 ```

 ```
-mvn exec:java -D"exec.mainClass"="edu.pitt.cs.Game"
+mvn exec:java
 ```

-When you run it as-is, you will suffer an exception and crash:
+When you run it as-is, you will get the following output:

 ```
 ...
-Coffee Maker Quest 1.0

-[WARNING]
-java.lang.NullPointerException
-    at edu.pitt.cs.Game.main (Game.java:32)
-    at org.codehaus.mojo.exec.ExecJavaMojo$1.run (ExecJavaMojo.java:254)
-    at java.lang.Thread.run (Thread.java:748)
+Please make sure that the rooms.config file has doors at all interconnected rooms.
 [INFO] ------------------------------------------------------------------------
-[INFO] BUILD FAILURE
+[INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
-[INFO] Total time:  0.803 s
+[INFO] Total time:  1.593 s
-[INFO] Finished at: 2022-07-07T02:39:01-04:00
+[INFO] Finished at: 2022-09-13T16:33:14-04:00
 [INFO] ------------------------------------------------------------------------
-...
 ```

-That is because you have not completed implementing CoffeeMakerQuestImpl.java.
+The game fails to start up properly because it fails a sanity check of the
+rooms.config that checks whether all rooms have doors to neighboring rooms.
+And that is not happening not because rooms.config really has a configuration
+problem, but because your CoffeeMakerQuestImpl is yet incomplete.
+When you are
-When you are done implementing, you should get identical behavior as running
+done implementing, you should get identical behavior as running the reference
-the canonical jar file:
+jar file:

 ```
 java -jar coffeemaker.jar